Mil-leon/tp/docs/DeveloperGuide.md

 **Value proposition**: Keeping track of customers and their orders is hard for small business owners, this provides them with fast access to their orders that they can track.

 * Provides a customer list where they are able to track customers and their orders
-* Provides a order list so they can keep track of customers orders
+* Provides an order list so they can keep track of customers orders
 * Daily pastry list (Products list)

 ### User stories